dantasyisland/dantasyisland/README.md

 ## I'm a developer in training and music teacher
 - I'm currently developing projects from <a href="TeamTreehouse.com">Team Treehouse</a>
-- I'm currently getting it all togetehr
+- I'm currently getting it all together
 - 2021 Goals: Learn enough skills to start full stack development

 ### Find Me: